-- The Hotel Minneapolis Metrodome has WiFi connections available.
+- The Marriott Courtyard Minneapolis Downtown Hotel WiFi connections available.

 - Hanson Hall classrooms are equipped with video projectors, a document camera and a desktop computer with Microsoft Office 2010 software.
 The classrooms are equipped with ports for connecting laptop computers to the video projection equipment.
 Teams may bring in their own laptop computers and access the video equipment or teams may bring in flash drives and utilize the existing desktop computer.
 Note, Apple and Macintosh hardware platforms are not supported at the University of Minnesota.
 Be prepared for the unexpected.

-- On Friday, the case release room Hanson Hall 1-103 is available 8 am to 5 pm for testing out and becoming familiar with the computers and video projection equipment.
+- On Friday, the case release room Hanson Hall iwill be available for testing out and becoming familiar with the computers and video projection equipment.

-- Once the case has been distributed, teams are not allowed any type of coaching or consulting of live non-team member persons until the competition concludes with the announcement of the winning teams at Saturday’s awards dinner.
+- Once the case has been distributed, teams are not allowed any type of coaching or consulting of live non-team member persons until the competition concludes with the announcement of the winning teams at the Saturday award dinner.

-- The academic advisors are permitted to attend their team’s morning round; however, expressly forbidden to provide any feedback or coaching of any kind until the competition concludes with the announcement of the winning teams at Saturday’s awards dinner.
+- The academic advisors are expressly asked to not provide any feedback or coaching of any kind until the competition concludes with the announcement of the winning teams at Saturday's award dinner.

 - Team members of the top four teams are not allowed to be present for competing teams’ presentations during the afternoon round.